 However, as noted above, McIntosh (1981:20) provided a caudal count of 39 for CM 94.
 Where can this number have come from?
 When McIntosh was studying the Carnegie Museum collection in 1969, he found 17 caudals marked CM 94 that were physically located in the collection storage area (i.e., not included in the mounted skeleton) (McIntosh 2005b).
-To these must be added a further six that had been transferred to Cleveland and later Houston to supplement the Galeamopus (= “Diplodocus”) hayi specimen initially numbered CM 662, which became CMNH 10670 in Cleveland and then HMNS 175 in Houston (see above).
+To these must be added a further six that had been transferred to Cleveland and later Houston to supplement the Galeamopus (= “Diplodocus”) hayi specimen initially numbered CM 662.
 In the early 1970s, Wann Langston, having made casts of these six caudal vertebrae for the Houston mount, returned the originals to the Carnegie Museum (McIntosh 2005b), at which point there were 23 caudals of CM 94 in the collection area.
 There were also caudals of this specimen, or replicas derived from them, in the mount: specifically, 19 from Ca13–Ca31 and another four from Ca33–Ca36 (Holland 1906:254), for a total of 23.
 However, McIntosh (2005b) had determined at some point earlier that at least seven of the CM 94 caudals in the mount were plaster casts (but he did not say which ones), reducing the number of real CM 94 caudals in the mount to at most 16.
 (McIntosh (2005b) speculated that Coggeshall used some of the better preserved caudals of CM 94 and made casts of those that were not in such good condition.)
 If there were 16 real caudals in the mount plus the 23 in the collection, that would give a total of 39, perhaps explaining the count of 39 caudals indicated in McIntosh’s (1981) catalog.
 Even if so, however, it is impossible to reconcile this number with Hatcher’s (1901:4) initial account of 20 caudals and 11 unidentified vertebrae.
 As of 2023, 21 caudal vertebrae of CM 94 could be located in the collection area.

 It seems likely, then, that at least seven of the caudal vertebrae used in the mount in the ranges 13–31 and 33–36 were probably plaster casts.
 McIntosh (2005b) stated that the two fused pairs 20–21 and 24–25 are “certainly real.”
 When the PFP team was disassembling the original mount in 2005, they analyzed the individual elements, and Scott Lucas sent a list of nine plaster caudals: those in positions 13–16, 31, 32, and 33–35 — which is compatible with the two fused pairs being real bone.
 Even this list cannot be straightforwardly interpreted, however, as it contains one too many caudals in the range 13–36, including two that are both numbered 32 — it is the more anterior of these two “32nd caudals” that is listed as plaster.
-It may not be coincidental) that Ca32 is the only vertebra in the Ca13–36 sequence that is listed by Holland (1906:254) as having come from CM 307.
+It may not be coincidental that Ca32 is the only vertebra in the Ca13–36 sequence that is listed by Holland (1906:254) as having come from CM 307.
 It is possible that first of the two “32nd caudals” in Scott Lucas’s list is the real anteriormost preserved caudal of the sequence from CM 307, and the second is a cast of a CM 94 vertebra.
 While it remains possible, then, that the three plaster caudals numbered 33–35 in the list are really those in the designated positions, they are more likely those in positions 34–36.
 Since the list also mentions a number 36 (i.e., the 37th in sequence) that is real bone, this may indicate that one more CM 94 caudal was incorporated into the mount than Holland (1906:254) had indicated.